 The earliest you can access your pension is currently age 55, although this is set to rise to age 57 by 2028.
 Raiding your retirement fund may be tempting but you need to consider when you will stop working and whether you actually need the money.
 If you are going to spend another twenty years working it may be worth keeping it invested for another two decades to benefit from any stock market returns and the power of compounding.
-To understand more about the power of compounding, check out our recent podcast episode on the subject.
+To understand more about the power of compounding, check out our podcast episode on the subject.

 If you are interested in working out whether your retirement income will be sufficient, then use our pension calculator.

 One important thing to bear in mind is that if you decide to access your defined contribution pension then it reduces the annual amount you are allowed to pay into pensions elsewhere.
-This is relevant if, for example, you are planning on accessing your personal pension while continuing to work and contribute to your employer's auto-enrolment pension scheme.
+This is relevant if, for example, you are planning on accessing your personal pension while continuing to work and contributing to your employer's auto-enrolment pension scheme.
 For more information listen to our podcast episode Costly DIY investing mistakes, pension annual allowance rules & how to check the quality of insurance products.

-What are my pension options at retirement?
+What are my pension options when I retire?

 Defined benefit (DB) schemes (also known as final salary pensions) are pensions run by a company that pay staff a guaranteed amount based on their salary and length of service once they retire.
 These have proved expensive to run so many firms have closed them or scaled them back.
-Instead, most employees will be members of defined contribution (DC) schemes that they and their employers contribute in to, which is then invested.
+Instead, most employees will be members of defined contribution (DC) schemes that they and their employers contribute to, which is then invested.

 Everyone can take 25% of the value of their pension out as cash tax-free when they retire.
 There are a few options when it comes to taking this tax-free lump sum and what to do with the rest of it.